mongoid/evolver/README.md

 - Generation of migrations in `db/evolver/migrations` so as not to conflict with AR migrations.

-- Rake task `db:evolver:migrate` that works in Rails, Sinatra, Padrino, or standalone.
+- Rake task `evolver:migrate` that works in Rails, Sinatra, Padrino, or standalone.

-- Rake task `db:evolver:revert` that works in Rails, Sinatra, Padrino, or standalone.
+- Rake task `evolver:revert` that works in Rails, Sinatra, Padrino, or standalone.

-- Rails generator `rails g evolver:migration` or Rake generator `rake db:evolver:generate`.
+- Rails generator `rails g evolver:migration` or Rake generator `rake evolver:generate`.

 - Logging of evolutions that have already run in the particular environment, indicating they can be deleted.